Memorial Day 2019: Here are local communities' plans for honoring the fallen

 Marlboro Township — 11 a.m.-1 p.m.
 Lunch in the square at the fire station, 9587 Edison St. At 1 p.m., parade steps off from St. Peter's Church Road and marches north to Marlboro Cemetery for a 2 p.m. program.

-Massillon — Parade at 9:30 p.m. starts at Eighth Street Northeast and Lincoln Way East, left onto Erie Street, left onto Tremont, ending at Veterans Memorial Park on First Street Southeast.
+Massillon — Parade at 9:30 p.m. starts at Eighth Street Northeast and Lincoln Way East, left onto Erie Street, left onto Tremont Avenue, ending at Veterans Memorial Park on First Street Southeast.
 Ceremony in Duncan Plaza.
 The Massillon Tiger Swing Band will perform.

 Medina — 10:15 a.m. parade from Medina County Courthouse on Public Square to Spring Grove Cemetery, followed by a ceremony.